psripathy/LEARNING/UberConf.md

 [ArchitecturalPatternsFocusMessaging.pdf](https://github.com/user-attachments/files/16476138/ArchitecturalPatternsFocusMessaging.pdf)
   #### Domain Driven Design (DDD)
   1.‘Domain’ refers to the problem space or the business problem the software is meant to address.
 Ex.
 Fleet Rental Management.
 Key concepts of DDD are Core Domains & Sub Domains.

-     - Core Domain: This is the part of the business that delivers most value to the company.
-     - Subdomains: This is the part that supports the core domains and have explicit responsibilities.

-  2. Ubiqutous Language (Helps define the **Problem Space**)
+  2. Ubiqutous Language (Strategic part of DDD.
+Helps define the **Problem Space**)
+     - This is basically identified in discussions with the domain experts aka business users.
+Ask questions like what is this process called, what are the things involved in this process and their names.
-     - Is the shared vocabulary that is understood by both technical & non-technical stakeholders understand.
+     - It becomes the shared vocabulary that is understood by both technical & non-technical stakeholders understand.
 Reflects the core concepts and processes within the domain.
-     - This is basically identified in discussions with the business users.
      - Getting these formal terms down basically describes the business model.
 For example you can identify key entities, processes, domain rules etc. This language will guide systems design & implementation.
      - Entities (Core business Objects): eg., Quote, Order, Customer etc.
      - Process: Invoice generation, Maintenance etc.